Green Willow Homestead

 We installed a south facing slider window with a screen to keep ventilation at a premium.
 The south facing window also provides natural light to help with egg production.
 We decided to go with a 36" x 24" version which was fairly affordable, we got it for for $68.

 Then we bought a 4" x 5' PVC pipe to cut in half and made two feeders.
 We have an inside feeder and an outside feeder for the hens.
 Then we installed Chicken Nipple Waterers inside and outside as well.
-I like the nipple waterers because the bucket has a nice cover that keeps the girls from pooping in their water.
+I like the nipple waterers because the bucket has a nice cover that keeps the girls from pooping in their water plus it's heated in the winter so it doesn't freeze.
 Both the DIY feeders and nipple waterers hold a good amount so leaving the hens for two or three days isn't a huge issue.

 Then on the wall closest to the door we put a DIY nesting box.
 What's awesome about this three-seater nesting box is you can make it from one piece of 8x4' plywood, sign up below to nab the cut plan!
 Three nesting boxes are more than enough for seven or eight hens.